-The best way to practice speaking is of course with native speakers.
-If you live in France, this is as easy as walking out your front door - at least in theory.
+The best way to practise speaking is of course with native speakers.
+If you live in France, this is as easy as walking out your front door.
 While you can certainly exchange a few words with your boulanger, épicier and banquier, for actual conversations you'll need to make more effort.

-One good place to start is at the tourist office: find out if there's a list of local associations, which is just the French umbrella term for assorted clubs and teams, or you can search by category or location at AssoFrance.net.
+One good place to start is at the tourist office: find out if there's a list of local associations, which is just the French umbrella term for assorted clubs and teams.
 Depending on the size of your town, there might be hundreds of associations: chess clubs, hiking groups, choral societies... there's bound to be something that you're interested in, and joining an association is a great way to meet like-minded native French speakers.

-While you're at the tourist office, you can also ask whether there are any cultural organizations or centres de loisir, which usually offer various classes at very reasonable prices.
+While you're at the tourist office, you can also ask whether there are any cultural organisations or centres de loisir, which usually offer various classes at very reasonable prices.

-Official organizationsThree official organizations in particular are worth looking into:
+Official organisationsThree official organisations in particular are worth looking into:

 - Accueil des villes françaises (AVF) - non-profit that offers low-cost classes and varied assistance to members

-- Alliance française - organization devoted to teaching French and offering various cultural events, in France and all over the world
+- Alliance française - organisation devoted to teaching French and offering various cultural events, in France and all over the world

 - Institut français - works to promote the French language and culture outside of France (so a good option if you're in, say, Switzerland or Canada)